scipy-conference/scipy_proceedings/papers/jim_kuiper/jim_kuiper.rst

 mapping and navigation [NGA]_ but is used for most current Web-based mapping applications because of the wide availability of high-quality base maps in the Web Mercator projection from providers such as Google Maps.
-In the Solar Mapper project we compared area computations in the southwestern United States using Web Mercator against the Albers Equal Area projection and found very large discrepancies in the results (Table 1).
+In the Solar Mapper project, we compared area computations in the southwestern United States using Web Mercator against the Albers Equal Area projection and found very large discrepancies in the results (Table 1).